elastic/rally/docs/track.rst

 force-merge
 ~~~~~~~~~~~

 With the operation type ``force-merge`` you can call the `force merge API <http://www.elastic.co/guide/en/elasticsearch/reference/current/indices-forcemerge.html>`_.
 On older versions of Elasticsearch (prior to 2.1), Rally will use the ``optimize API`` instead.
-It support the following parameter:
+It supports the following parameter:

 * ``max_num_segments`` (optional)  The number of segments the index should be merged into.
 Defaults to simply checking if a merge needs to execute, and if so, executes it.

 Throughput metrics are not necessarily very useful but will be reported in the number of completed force-merge operations per second.